Building Community. Succeeding Together.

 • Sophomore success workshops: In the fall of your second-year, you'll regularly attend workshops that will encourage your continued academic progression and begin to hone skills needed to secure co-op, internship or undergraduate research opportunities.

-• Individual mentoring: As a second-year student, you'll have the opportunity to meet with your holistic advisor and the MEP staff 1-on-1.
+• Individual mentoring: As a second-year student, you'll have the opportunity to meet with your holistic advisor and the MSEP staff 1-on-1.
 Together, you'll review your academic performance, steps toward your career path (co-op, internships, undergraduate research) and other aspects to ensure your success at UD.

-• PEERS Mentoring Program (optional): In partnership with the Multi-Ethnic Education and Engagement Center; during your sophomore year and beyond you'll have the ability to mentor a first-year MEP student.
+• PEERS Mentoring Program (optional): In partnership with the Multi-Ethnic Education and Engagement Center; during your sophomore year and beyond you'll have the ability to mentor a first-year MSEP student.
 There will be opportunities to meet with your mentee during scheduled group sessions throughout the year and on your own as often as you like.
 You'll be able to share your experiences and be a support system for your mentee.

 Juniors and Seniors